jconorgrogan/Informational-Constructivism/README.md

 **C) Something In Between**
 *There is at least one difference, but not all possible differences.*

+Let's explore the logic that comes with each of these possibilities
 ---

 #### Test Possibility A: Absolute Sameness (S₀)